 Early Life

 Eduardo Eurnekian was born in Buenos Aires, Argentina, on December 4, 1932, to Armenian immigrant parents.
-His family established a textile business, which provided a foundation for his future career.
-The family's textile business thrived, becoming a key supplier to Puma.
+His family had a textile business, which laid the foundation for his future entrepreneurial endeavors.
+The family's textile business supplied to international brands including Puma.

 Rise to Success